murtazahr/FogLoom/k3s-cluster-setup-guide/K3S_CLUSTER_SETUP.md

 ## 2. K3S Agent Setup

+1. Locate the `setup-k3s-agent.sh` script in the current directory.
-1. Set the following environment variables:
+2. Update the following environment variables in the script:

    ```bash
    export K3S_TOKEN=<Token from server setup>